Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 [![seq2seq][c3]][c3]

-The problem is, so far we haven't find a better objective function for charbot.
+The problem is, so far we haven't find a better objective function for chatbot.
 We are still using [MLE (maximum likelyhood estimation)][c4], which is doing good for machine translation, but always generate generic response like "me too", "I think so", "I love you" while doing chat.

 These responses are not informative, but they do have large probability --- since they tend to appear many times in training corpus.
 We don't won't our chatbot always replying these noncense, so we need to find some way to make our bot more "interesting", technically speaking, to increase the "perplexity" of reponse.